-The boiler is equipped with a safety/drainage valve (Fig. 177).
+The boiler is equipped with a safety/drainage valve (Fig. 160).
 The safety/drainage valve prevents water in the boiler from freezing, when there is frost and the heater is not switched on.

-- ▶ When the vehicle is not used for a long period of time, open the safety/ drainage valve and empty the boiler. - At temperatures below 2 °C the safety/drainage valve opens automatically.
-Only if the temperature of the safety/drainage valve lies above 6 °C can it be shut again.
+- When the vehicle is not used for a long period of time, open the safety/ drainage valve and empty the boiler. - At temperatures below 2 °C the safety/drainage valve opens automatically.
+Only if the temperature of the safety/drainage valve lies above 6 °C can it be shut again. - The water pump and the water fittings are not protected against freezing by the safety/drainage valve.